bow/crimson/README.rst

     $ pip install crimson

-It is tested on Python 2.7, Python 3.3, and Python 3.4, and against the following bioinformatics tools:
+It is tested on Python 2.7, Python 3.3, and Python 3.4, Python 3.5, and against the following bioinformatics tools:

 * FastQC (version 0.10.1)
 * samtools (version 0.19.1, 1.1)